cdauth/json-stream-es/README.md

 ### Consume a JSON stream

-[`parseJsonStream()`](#parsejsonstream) is a convenience function that parses a stringified JSON stream, selects specific array items or object properties from it and emits their values along with a path where the value is located in the tree of objects and arrays.
+[`parseJsonStream()`](#parsejsonstream) parses a stringified JSON stream, selects specific array items or object properties from it and emits their values, optionally along with a path where the value is located in the tree of objects and arrays.
 It consumes a `ReadableStream<string>`.
 Since most JavaScript methods emit a `ReadableStream<Uint8Array>`, we can use [`TextDecoderStream`](https://developer.mozilla.org/en-US/docs/Web/API/TextDecoderStream) to convert that to a string stream (wide browser support since September 2022, so you might need a polyfill).
 Here is an example how to use it with the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API):

 ```typescript
 import { parseJsonStream } from "json-stream-es";